Get behind-the-scenes legislative experience. Add a state government internship to your resume.

 Interns also gather for a weekly policymaking seminar to hear from key leaders in the Capitol and to network.

-The internship and weekly seminar are required.
+The internship course and weekly seminar are required.
 Additional related VCU classes are recommended in areas such as public administration, history of Virginia and public policy.

 Students are encouraged to cap the semester at 15 credits, including: